 Grace vs. Works

-The topic of faith versus works has been hotly debated since the Apostle Paul his letter to the church at Ephesus over two thousand years ago, making it one of the most controversial scriptures.
+The topic of faith versus works has been hotly debated since the Apostle Paul in his letter to the church at Ephesus over two thousand years ago, making it one of the most controversial scriptures.
 So let’s put this debate to rest.

 The Holy Bible is clear, grace is the free gift of God, given to us because we believe in His Son, Jesus Christ.
 It is only through Him that we can have forgiveness of sins.
 We’ve heard this many times before and we know it in our hearts.